openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 This has the following advantages:
 - You can deny public access to your Nightscout.
-- Each rig uses it's own security token to authenticate to Nightscout.
+- Each rig uses its own security token to authenticate to Nightscout.
 - With the old `API_SECRET` authentication all the rigs had all the privileges to your Nightscout (similar to root or Administrator users).
 - The `API_SECRET` method for authentication rigs/devices is deprecated in Nightscout, and token based authentication is the preferred way.
-- In case you loose a rig or it gets stolen you can deny access to Nightscout for that one rig.
+- In case you lose a rig or it gets stolen you can deny access to Nightscout for that one rig.
 Otherwise you need to change your API_SECRET and reconfigure all the other rigs.

-You can migrate each rig individual from `API_SECRET` authentication to token based authentication.
+You can migrate each rig independently from `API_SECRET` authentication to token based authentication.
 If you want to secure your Nightscout and CGM data, then all rigs need to have oref0 version 0.5.0+ and all be configured with token based authentication.

 Here are the steps you need to follow: